wizards-of-lua/wizards-of-lua/docs/_modules/Vec3.md

 ---
-title: Vector Mathematics - How to Manipulate Location and Motion
+title: Using Vector Math to Manipulate Location and Motion
 name: Vec3
 properties:
   - name: x